Elena' s AI Blog

 <script src="https://gist.github.com/username/gist-id.js"></script>

-The embedded gist appears with full syntax highlighting and links back to the original.
-Perfect for blog posts where you want code examples that stay updated if you change the original.
+The embedded Gist renders with full syntax highlighting and links back to the original.
+It’s ideal for blog posts where you want code examples that stay current if you later change the source - editing the Gist updates every embed on next page load, so I use this throughout my own posts instead of pasting code that goes stale.

-Sharing is just copying the URL.
-But you can also:
+Sharing a Gist is just copying the URL.
+Beyond that, GitHub Gists support:

-• Comment on public Gists to discuss improvements
+• Commenting on public Gists to discuss improvements

-• Fork someone’s Gist to make your own version
+• Forking someone’s Gist to create your own version

-• Get raw URLs for curl commands or plain text
+• Fetching raw URLs for curl commands or plain-text access

-Every edit creates a new revision.
-GitHub keeps a complete history with timestamps, showing you exactly what changed between versions.
+Every edit to a Gist creates a new commit.
+GitHub keeps a complete history with timestamps, showing exactly what changed between revisions.

-This has saved me on numerous occasions.
-I’ll modify a script, break something, and easily revert to the working version.
-Or I’ll want to see how my approach evolved.
+GitHub’s Gist revision history has saved me on numerous occasions.
+I’ll modify a script, break something, and revert to the working version in seconds - or trace how my approach evolved over time.

-“Secret” Gists aren’t actually secret.
-They’re unlisted, like private YouTube videos.
+No. “Secret” Gists aren’t actually secret - they’re unlisted, like an unlisted YouTube video.
 Anyone with the URL can view them.

 • Passwords or API keys